WebMatPro/flexible-elementor-panel/README.txt

 == Changelog ==

 = 2.3.8 =
+* Note: The update of FEP is back, sorry communauty for the delay
+* Add: Compatibility with Wordpress 6.0+
-* Add: Compatibility with Elementor 3.5+ and Elementor Pro
+* Add: Compatibility with Elementor 3.7+ and Elementor Pro
+* Add: Compatibility FEP Options Responsive with the news breakpoints (thanks @momo-fr)
 * Improve: The right click for collapse categories only work on title cats
 * Improve: CSS on categories / elements grid

 = 2.3.7 =
 * Add: Compatibility with Elementor 3.4+ and Elementor Pro
 * Add: Compatibility with Wordpress 5.8
 * Fix: Replace all icon font awesome per native icon elementor (eicon)

 = 2.3.6.1 =
 * Improve: The Navigator when fixed to the right side